 Purpose of this tutorial

-The purpose of this tutorial is to create an EKS cluster with Terraform.
+The purpose of this tutorial is to create an Elastic Kubernetes Service (EKS) cluster with Terraform.
 Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service by AWS.
-To go deeper you can read this article which explains another way to deploy an EKS cluster with eksctl.
+To go deeper you can read this article, which explains another way to deploy an EKS cluster with eksctl.

 Step 1: Set up Terraform with AWS

 The first thing to set up is your Terraform.
 We will create AWS IAM users for Terraform.

 In your AWS console, go to the IAM section and create a user named “FullAccess”.
 Then add your user to a group named “FullAccessGroup”.
 Attaches to this group the following rights: